gghandsfield/dssr2017ABI-g.handsfield/README.md

  - unitize vectors from DTI and Laplacian
  - compare each vector to its nearest neighbor
  - use DTI tracts and find tract...

+## Testing
+Full coverage tests passed for YiCao_knnsearch for cases resembling functionality for  DTItractography files